 Go through this website usability checklist yourself and then have someone who isn’t familiar with the project look at the site and let you know their thoughts about the items on the checklist.

 Redesigning Your Website

-If you are not getting enough business, here are 12 improvements you can make to get more sales and leads from your website You should also be sure that you are not making any of these web mistakes that lose sales.
+If you’re not getting enough business, try these 12 improvements for getting more sales and leads from your website.
+Also, be sure that you’re not making any of these web mistakes that lose sales.

 Other issues that could be causing poor results from your site could be that you’re not doing enough to market and promote the website, you don’t have good calls to action, or people may be abandoning their shopping cart before completing their orders.
 You’ll find solutions for many of those problems in our section on website results and profitability.